anshulthakur/LearnOS/osdev/011/README.md

-In this section, we start to build a basic kernel after having made a switch from 16-bit real mode to 32-bit protected mode.
+In this section, we start to see how the C compiler creates an underlying assembly language code for us.

 _Note_